page created Dec 2009, revised 3/13

-The Italian quality wine rules are everything you might expect – complex, a bit bureaucratic and constantly changing.
+The Italian quality wine rules, especially those for Maremma DOC rules, are everything you might expect – complex, a bit bureaucratic and constantly changing.
 The basic quality pyramid is:

 Maremma DOCs and DOCGs